averak/speech-jammer/README.md

 # SpeechJammer

-A system that uses daf DAF(Delayed Auditory Feedback) to jam speech.
+A system that uses DAF(Delayed Auditory Feedback) to jam speech.

 ## Requirements